 Important: Stay covered!
 Are you enrolled in Apple Health (Medicaid) coverage?
 Make sure your address and phone number are up to date so you can stay enrolled.
 Report a change.

 Purpose: Describe and clarify the rules regarding assets transfer and long-term care.

-WAC 182-513-1363 Evaluating an asset transfer for people applying for or receiving long-term care (LTC) services.
+WAC 182-513-1363 Evaluating an asset transfer for clients applying for or receiving long-term care (LTC) services.

-- When determining a person's eligibility for long-term care (LTC) services, the agency or its designee evaluates the effect of an asset transfer made within the sixty-month period before the month that the person:
+- When determining a client's eligibility for long-term care (LTC) services, the medicaid agency or the agency's designee evaluates the effect of an asset transfer made within the sixty-month period before the month that the client:

 - Attained institutional status, or would have attained institutional status but for a period of ineligibility; and

 - Applied for LTC services.